Ivan-Montes/desire-mgmt/README.md

 # desire-mgmt

-:warning::warning::construction::construction:  Microservices in a multimodule Maven project with servers, REST API, and MVC system
+Microservices in a multimodule Maven project with servers, REST API, and MVC system

-**Pending**
-- MVC ms-ui for presentation layer [8081]

-**Complete**
+**Features**
-- Eureka-server [8761]
+- Eureka server [8761]
+- Cloud config server [8888]
+- API Gateway [8080] with centralized OpenApi Swagger
 - Microservice ms-products with its own PostgreSQL database
-- Cloud config server [8888]
 - Microservice ms-orders with private PostgreSQL database
-- Feign Communications between microservices ms-products and ms-orders with resilience4j circuit breaker
 - Microservice ms-customer with a exclusive PostgreSQL database
-- Feign Communications between microservices ms-customer and ms-orders with resilience4j circuit breaker
-- API Gateway [8080]
 - Prometheus [9090] + Grafana [3000]
+- Feign Communications between microservices with resilience4j circuit breaker
+- Dashboard on ms-ui [8081] for MVC presentation layer

 ## Table of contents